The Ultimate Guide to Verticality Surveys

 The Importance of Verticality Surveys

 Like all our services, verticality surveys minimise the risk of unexpected costs arising during the construction process.
-As we deliver our surveys in a multitude of Building Information Modelling (BIM) software to suit any project, architects, engineers, and conservationists can lay their own designs atop the true dimensions of the existing structure.
+As we deliver our surveys as 3D models compatible with Building Information Modelling (BIM) software, architects, engineers, and conservationists can lay their own designs atop the true dimensions of the existing structure.
 This facilitates better oversight and decision-making while in the planning stage of a development.

 When working on building conservation projects, we often measure verticality as part of our heritage surveys.
 In assessing the structural integrity of these buildings, we aid the creation of strategies to ensure their long-term stability.